Heavy Metals in Baby Food: A Note From Our Founders

-Tiny Organics offers only real, whole foods, freshly cooked and fresh-frozen - a safer and more nutritious alternative than highly processed traditional baby and toddler food offerings.
+Here at Tiny Organics, we are committed to bringing you and your Little One healthy, nutritious meals that support your baby and toddler's developmental growth.
+We offer only real, whole foods, freshly cooked and fresh-frozen - a safer and more nutritious alternative than highly processed traditional baby and toddler food offerings found in stores.

-Here are some ways we are ensuring your little one receives the most nutritious start possible from our meals:
+We are ensuring your little one receives the most nutritious start possible from our meals because:

 - Our meals are cooked daily in small batches, no heavy machinery or extra processing.